Haxatron/Haxatron/README.md

 Factors I take into account when deciding whether to review:

-- Ease of Installation (Dockerfiles are great!)
+- Ease of Installation (Dockerfiles / Step-by-step documentation are great!
+High setup requirements ie. SSL / SMTP / OIDC servers are not)
 - Number of stars / forks

 ### My CVEs 📰